Her First Roman: Act One

 It is night in the Egyptian desert, somewhere near Alexandria.
-From the invading Roman army we hear the timeless song of the unknown soldier (Opening/What Are We Doing In Egypt?).
+The invading Roman army sings the song of the unknown soldier (Opening/What Are We Doing In Egypt?).
 In the darkness, their leader Julius Caesar (Richard Kiley) pays homage to what he mistakenly believes to be the great Sphinx (Song of the Sphinx).
 In reality, it is a little Sphinx and asleep in its shadows is the adolescent Cleopatra (Leslie Uggams).
 The young Queen does not recognize the Roman conqueror as she confides in him (Save Me From Caesar).
-Later at the palace, Cleopatra has quite ordinary romantic fantasies... with only slight departures (Many Young Men From Now).
+Later at the palace, Cleopatra has romantic fantasies (Many Young Men From Now).

 Caesar appears at the council chamber of Cleopatra's little brother Ptolemy.
 He is threatened by Pothinus, the power behind the throne.
 Surrounded by hostile forces, Caesar reveals a complex personality (When My Back is To The Wall).
 Caesar is now a force which must be dealt with.
 Ftatateeta (Brenda Silas-Moore), Cleopatra's nurse and slave, lectures her on how to make Caesar her hostage (Pleasure Him).

-Caesar general, Rufio (Ron Raines), and the Roman soldier boast of their sexual prowess to Iras (Priscilla Lopez) and Cleopatra's handmaiden; Caesar's British slave Britannus (Jack Eddleman) knows better (Her First Roman).
+Caesar's general, Rufio (Ron Raines), and a Roman soldier boast of their sexual prowess to Iras (Priscilla Lopez) and Cleopatra's handmaiden; Caesar's British slave Britannus (Jack Eddleman) knows better (Her First Roman).

-As the Egyptian army against Caesar grows, he retreated to a lighthouse at Alexandria.
+As the Egyptian army against Caesar grows, he retreats to a lighthouse at Alexandria.
 Cleopatra cunningly plans to join Caesar and wraps herself in a carpet for delivery (Magic Carpet).
-Meanwhile, in the lighthouse, Caesar expresses his greatest aspirations which masquerades as a love song to a city (Rome).
+Meanwhile, in the lighthouse, Caesar expresses his greatest aspirations, which masquerades as a love song to a city (Rome).
 Rufio confirms Caesar's suspicion that he is romantically over-the-hill (The Dangerous Age).
 The Greek merchant Apollodorus (Matt Leahy) delivers Cleopatra at Caesar's Feet just as the Egyptian army attacks.
-To escape, Cleopatra must do what she has never done before...swim!
-(The Things We Think We Are).
-One by one they jump off the parapet into the sea-Cleopatra helped by Rufio's Boot!
+To escape, Cleopatra must swim (The Things We Think We Are).
+One by one they jump off the parapet into the sea, with Cleopatra helped by Rufio's boot.

 Act Two

-Back at the Palace, Britannus learns thing about Caesar and Cleopatra that shock his sensibilities (Her First Roman: Reprise).
-Iras and the handmaidens gossip about the supposed affair between the 16 year old Cleopatra and the balding, 50ish Caesar as the Queen overhears (Parable Of the Monkey).
+Back at the Palace, Britannus learns things about Caesar and Cleopatra that shock his sensibilities (Her First Roman: Reprise).
+Iras and the handmaidens gossip about the supposed affair between the 16 year old Cleopatra and the balding, fifty-ish Caesar as the queen overhears (Parable Of the Monkey).
 Cleopatra confesses to her enemy Pothinus that she has not succeeded in capturing Caesar's heart.
 Caesar reflects that he is much more involved with the young Queen than she imagines (I Cannot Make Him Jealous/I Can't Help Feeling Jealous).
-Cleopatra reveals the Classic fascination of a worldly, older man for an ingenuous girl, Queen or no Queen (The Wrong Man).
-Suspecting danger to her royal ward, Ftatateeta begs Cleopatra to continue to be guided by her (Let Me Lead The Way).
+Cleopatra reflects on the fascination of a worldly, older man for a younger girl (The Wrong Man).
+Suspecting danger to her royal ward, Ftatateeta begs Cleopatra to allow her to guide the queen (Let Me Lead The Way).
 Insulted by Pothinus, headstrong Cleopatra demands that Ftatateeta prove her loyalty by killing him.